Accessibility and Disability Resources

 Mobility Impairment Parking Permits for Students

 Students with a Disabled Person Parking Placard due to permanent mobility impairment (that is, a “DP” license plate or a placard issued by the California Department of Motor Vehicles) may park in any designated handicapped parking space on campus.
 In addition, students must register their vehicle with the Department of Campus Safety to receive an APU parking permit.
 Appropriate documentation to verify the mobility impairment may be requested.
 The placard or license plate must be displayed at all times, and parking in restricted areas, such as red zones, is not permitted.

 Students who have a temporary mobility impairment (less than one semester), such as a broken leg or short-term illness, that impacts their ability to walk short distances can request a Temporary Parking Permit that allows the student to park in any general space with the exception of restricted areas or spaces reserved for individuals with disabilities.
 To obtain a Temporary Parking Permit:

-- Submit a completed Request for Accommodations Form available in the ASC Accessibility and Disability Resources office or online.
+- Submit a completed Request for Accommodations Form available in the Accessibility and Disability Resources office and online.

 - Provide documentation of the injury or illness from a qualified medical professional stating limitations and length of time expected for recovery.

 - Meet with the director or coordinator of accessibility and disability resources to review the request.

 Student vehicles must be registered with the Department of Campus Safety in order to receive a Temporary Parking Permit.